ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 A partitioned index is classified as either a prefixed index or a non-prefixed index, depending on the relationship between the partition key and the index columns.
 If the leftmost index partition key is the same column as the leftmost index column, it is a prefixed index.
 If they are different columns, it is a non-prefixed index.

 Function-based indexes are based on expressions.
 Expressions can include built-in SQL functions or user-defined functions.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the index will be created only if there is no existing index with the same name.
+If a index with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing index will remain unaffected.

 *user_name*